Drug Crimes in Pinellas County

 In Florida, drug crimes are typically categorized by the substance possessed and whether the crime involved simple possession, possession with intent to sell, delivery, cultivation or manufacturing, or trafficking.

 No matter the circumstances, an experienced criminal defense attorney can help you fight the case at every stage.

 Attorney for Drug Crimes in Pinellas County, FL

-The prosecutors with the Pinellas County State Attorney’s Office aggressively prosecute drug crimes at the courthouse in Cleawater, FL.
-The attorneys at Sammis Law aggressively fight these cases to help our client obtain the best result.
+The five attorneys at Sammis Law aggressively fight drug cases in Pinellas County, FL, to help our clients obtain the best result.

-We have represented clients on a wide variety of drug charges from simple possession to large scale trafficking crimes.
+We have represented clients on a wide variety of drug charges from simple possession to large-scale trafficking crimes.
 We file and litigate every viable motion to suppress, exclude or dismiss.
-Our scholarly approach spots issues others might miss.
+By taking a scholarly approach, we spot issues others might miss.